sagemath/sagewiki_to_gh-2022-10-10/Days9Projects.md

  * ''Drew Chorney": '''Fundamental Domains of Congruence Subgroups and an Animation of a Geodesic :'''Some Geodesic's on the identification space of a fundamental domain for PSL(2,Z) in jyscript.
 And visualization of fundamental domains for congruence subgroups using SAGE.

- * ''Véronique Sangin-Gagnon": '''Triangle Hyperbolic Group'''Graphics that show the representation of a hyperbolic group.
+ * ''Véronique Sangin-Gagnon": '''Triangle Hyperbolic Group''' Graphics that show the representation of a hyperbolic group.